 When summer humidity hits, Gillen suggests a tight and sleek bun.
 "First, saturate hair with a hair mousse (try Mizani's Styling Foam Mousse, $18), then comb your hair back into the bun for a very sleek and smooth base," says Gillen.

 For a sleek and polished bun hairstyle for long hair that can be done in a matter of minutes, look no further than a slicked-back topknot.
 This is a clever styling option for those who want to disguise oily, second-day roots and flyaways.
-Apply a dime-size amount of hair gel to your roots (we love R + Co's Motorcycle Flexible Gel, $26) before twisting your strands into a tight topknot at the back of your head.
+"Begin by prepping the hair with Matrix Total Results Miss Mess Dry Finishing Spray ($20) and brush through with a paddle brush," says Stenson.
+Once the hair is, apply a dime-size amount of hair gel to your roots (we love R + Co's Motorcycle Flexible Gel, $28) for added shine.

 Want a bun with beautiful texture?
 Look no further than the braided bun.
-"Try using a hair powder (like Redken's Powder Gri 03 Texturizing Powder, $20) to separate and expand the braid, giving the illusion of thick hair," Gillen says.
+"Try using a hair powder to separate and expand the braid, giving the illusion of thick hair," Gillen says.

-Leave it to Yara Shahidi to prove that double buns (or space buns) aren't strictly reserved for General Leia's princess days.
-To get the look, you'll want to make sure your hair is as sleek and smooth as possible.
-Part your hair down the middle and apply a hair gel to your roots, like Davines' This is a Strong Hold Cream Gel ($25), before twist either side into equal-sized space buns.
+To get this look, you'll want to make sure your hair is as sleek and smooth as possible.
+Pull your hair back and apply a hair gel to your roots, like Davines' This is a Strong Hold Cream Gel ($28), before twisting into a bun at the mid-part of the head.
+Then, knot the ends around themself before securing with pins.

 Side-Swept Braided Bun

 A side-swept braided bun is easy to execute and makes you look instantly polished, as proven by Charlize Theron.
-To add a bit of texture to your braided bun, first spritz your mid-lengths to ends with Moraccanoil's Dry Texture Spray ($28).
+To add a bit of texture to your braided bun, first, spritz your mid-lengths to ends with Moraccanoil's Dry Texture Spray ($30).

 Kendall Jenner proved that a casual sky-high topknot can be sophisticated and red carpet-worthy when paired with wispy bangs and statement earrings.
 Fortunately, we know exactly how to re-create Kendall Jenner's iconic topknot.
 Hint: You'll want to tame flyaways with Ouai's Finishing Crème ($24).